Embird Embroidery Software

 Sfumato Stitch Portrait - First Sfumato object filled with 5 shades

-4. Digitize Mouth
+4. Digitize the Mouth

 Sfumato Stitch Portrait - Mouth object in the Parts Inspector list